 Here is a list of the main birding spots in the RGV, from west to east, to help with itinerary planning.
 When possible, they are linked to their most relevant website.

-I've also listed some of my favorite local, quick bite dining suggestion(s) nearby to some of the nature sites!
+I've also listed some of our team's favorite local, quick bite dining suggestion(s) nearby to some of the nature sites!

 Starr County